 - Replacement Positions

-Prior to recruiting for an existing position that has been previously classified, the Word Document: position description of the position will be reviewed to ensure that its pay grade is still appropriate.
+Prior to recruiting for an existing position that has been previously classified, the description of the job will be reviewed to ensure that its pay grade is still appropriate.

 - Position with Significant Change – Reclassification